Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Organizational structure– distribution of international trade:

-Between countries belonging to an integration association;
+Between countries belonging to the integration association;

 The commodity structure of exports is a systematized set of goods that are exported from a country or region.

-Export diversification index– index of deviation of the export structure from the structure of world exports.
+Export Diversification Index– index of deviation of the export structure from the structure of world exports.

 (6.14)